souenzzo/graal/docs/reference-manual/native-image/StaticAnalysisReports.md

 ---
 layout: docs
-toc_group: native-image
+toc_group: debugging-and-diagnostics
 link_title: Points-to Analysis Reports
-permalink: /reference-manual/native-image/debugging-and-diagnostics/StaticAnalysisReports
+permalink: /reference-manual/native-image/debugging-and-diagnostics/StaticAnalysisReports/
 redirect_from: /$version/reference-manual/native-image/Reports/
 ---

 # Points-to Analysis Reports

 The points-to analysis produces two kinds of reports: analysis call tree and image object tree.
 This information is produced by an intermediate step in the image building process and represents the static analysis view of the call graph and heap object graph.
 These graphs are further transformed in the image building process before they are AOT compiled into the image and written into the image heap, respectively.

-#### Call tree
+## Call tree
 The call tree is a a breadth-first tree reduction of the call graph as seen by the points-to analysis.
 The points-to analysis eliminates calls to methods that it determines cannot be reachable at runtime, based on the analysed receiver types.
 It also completely eliminates invocations in unreachable code blocks, e.g., blocks guarded by a type check that always fails.
 The call tree report is enabled using the `-H:+PrintAnalysisCallTree` option and can be formatted either as a `TXT` file (default) or as a set of `CSV` files using the `-H:PrintAnalysisCallTreeType=CSV` option.

-##### TXT Format
+### TXT Format

 When using the `TXT` format a file with the following structure is generated: